v2sCollections/Constellation/Constellation Star Wars by v2/README.md

 **Updated and Compatible With the latest 1.8.86 Version of Starfield on Steam.**

+**Updated and Compatible With the latest 1.8.86 Version of Starfield on Steam.**

 **⛔**Not Compatible with the Gampass Edition**⛔**

 ![](https://s6.gifyu.com/images/S4ATa.jpg)Hey, Guys [v2](https://www.nexusmods.com/users/123334373) here this is [CONSTELLATION Star Wars ](https://)for **Starfield**.